wangjue1111/E3-CryoFold/README.md

-# CryoFold: One-shot Prediction For Cryo-EM Structure Determination
+# E3-CryoFold: End-to-end Cryo-EM Complex Structure Determination with High Accuracy and Ultra-fast Speed

-CryoFold is a deep learning framework for automating the determination of three-dimensional atomic structures from high-resolution cryo-electron microscopy (Cryo-EM) density maps.
+E3-CryoFold is a deep learning framework for automating the determination of three-dimensional atomic structures from high-resolution cryo-electron microscopy (Cryo-EM) density maps.
 It addresses the limitations of existing AI-based methods by providing an end-to-end solution that integrates training and inference into a single streamlined pipeline.
-CryoFold combines 3D and sequence Transformers for feature extraction and employs an equivariant graph neural network to build accurate atomic structures from density maps.
+E3-CryoFold combines 3D and sequence Transformers for feature extraction and employs an equivariant graph neural network to build accurate atomic structures from density maps.

 <p align="center" width="100%">
   <img src='https://github.com/user-attachments/assets/accbe5f4-a2de-46f7-8255-8c36106770a5' width="100%">